LBHackney-IT/report-a-defect/README.md

 ## Documentation
 Documentation can be found in the doc directory.

+Technical handover and summary information of the beta can be read in a [Hackney Google Sheet](https://docs.google.com/document/d/1qfhREOLLcKOf4VKfXmLAVF1-qHxTTBLZGfYCgIqlVJE/edit).

 ## ADRs
 Architecture decision records can be found in the doc/architecture/decisions directory.